software-students-fall2022/final-project-team1-finalproject/README.md

 # Run the App
 1. Pull this repository to your machine.
 2. Create and fill 2 .env file based on the template of the [example-env](https://github.com/software-students-fall2022/final-project-team1-finalproject/blob/main/example-env) file.
 Put each of them inside the sub directory of the web-app and web-scrapper.
-Make sure when you fill the .env file the mongo connection string is inside double quotes, so the entry should looks like
+Make sure when you fill the .env file with the mongo connection string inside the double quotes, so the entry should looks like
 ```
 MONGO_URI="mongodb+srv://cluster0.example.mongodb.net"
 ```